Mar 232023

 Sketch map of Ajijic, c.
 1970, by Henry F Edwards.

 The ‘paved road’ is the current carretera, completed in the early 1950s, a decade before Edwards arrived in Ajijic.
-The line labelled ‘End of Town’ is especially instructive in that there was apparently very little construction north of the carretera, even in about 1960.
+(A 1976 US newspaper quotes Edwards as planning to spend summers on San Juan Island, “and the winters in Ajijic where we have lived for the past eight years.”)
+The line labelled ‘End of Town’ on the map is especially instructive in that there was apparently very little construction north of the carretera, even in about 1960.
 The “Castillo” was on the edge of the town.

 Edwards pursued his art interests while in Ajijic, and held a one man show of 36 oils, done over five years, at what was then the Jalisco state gallery in La Floresta.